Muddus National Park: a travel guide

 One of the main things to do in Muddus National Park is hiking.
 From Skajdde (Skaite) entrance you can either start the whole 50 kilometer Muttos trail or walk small parts of it and make it an easy day hike.

 The park is most famous for its ancient growth forests, so it is mostly forests you walk through.
-Still, it is a beautiful landscape and I didn’t think it was boring.
+Still, it is a beautiful landscape that is more varied than you would think.

 Muddusagahtjaldak is the Sami word for the Muddus waterfall.
 Gahtjaldak basically translates as a place where water falls.
 Muddus comes from the Sami word of Muttos that means “just enough”.
 Some have interpreted this as the land of Muttos National Park providing just enough of everything.